krokedil/klarna-checkout-for-woocommerce/readme.txt

 For help setting up and configuring Kustom Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/klarna-checkout-for-woocommerce/).

 == Changelog ==
+= 2026-04-13    - version 2.19.0 =
+* Feature       - Order management functionality is now built into the plugin, eliminating the requirement for an external plugin.
+* Enhancement   - If a Kustom order is detected as READ_ONLY while the customer is still on the checkout page, they will be redirected to the confirmation flow.
+* Tweak         - Added a locking mechanism in the confirmation step to prevent a race condition that could lead to an order being processed more than once.
+* Fix           - Moved order validation before meta data updates, to prevent overwriting data on already processed orders.
+* Fix           - Fixed an issue with adding -na to the request URL when sending requests to kustom.co for stores based in USA.

 = 2026-03-16    - version 2.18.4 =
 * Enhancement   - Redacted sensitive fields in log entries.
 * Enhancement   - Removed dead paths and refactored redundant logic.